 Which industries offer apprenticeships?

 Some of the UK’s biggest companies offer apprenticeships in a wide-range of industries.
-Below is a list of the industries that have apprenticeship places available.
+Below is a list of some of the industries that have apprenticeship places available.
+Overall, there are programmes available in over 1500 different job roles, across 170 different sectors.

 - Accountancy & Finance